rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 in other sections:

 - Building things:
-  - `./x.py build --stage 1` – builds everything using the stage 1 compiler,
+  - `./x.py build` – builds everything using the stage 1 compiler,
     not just up to `libstd`
-  - `./x.py build` – builds the stage2 compiler
+  - `./x.py build --stage 2` – builds the stage2 compiler
 - Running tests (see the [section on running tests](../tests/running.html) for more details):
-  - `./x.py test --stage 1 src/libstd` – runs the `#[test]` tests from `libstd`
+  - `./x.py test src/libstd` – runs the `#[test]` tests from `libstd`
-  - `./x.py test --stage 1 src/test/ui` – runs the `ui` test suite
+  - `./x.py test src/test/ui` – runs the `ui` test suite
-  - `./x.py test --stage 1 src/test/ui/const-generics` - runs all the tests in
+  - `./x.py test src/test/ui/const-generics` - runs all the tests in
   the `const-generics/` subdirectory of the `ui` test suite
-  - `./x.py test --stage 1 src/test/ui/const-generics/const-types.rs` - runs
+  - `./x.py test src/test/ui/const-generics/const-types.rs` - runs
   the single test `const-types.rs` from the `ui` test suite

 ### Cleaning out build directories